Amazonas (Venezuelan state)

 The state capital is Puerto Ayacucho.
 The capital until the early 1900s was San Fernando de Atabapo.
 Although named after the Amazon River, most of the state is drained by the Orinoco River.
 Amazonas State covers 176,899 km^{2} and, in 2007, had a population of 142,200.
 Its density is 0.8 inhabitants per km^{2}.

 Amazonas has Venezuela's highest proportion of indigenous peoples of Venezuela; these make up only around 1.5% of the population nationwide, but the proportion is nearly 50% in Amazonas.

 Etymology

-Amazonas is from Amazons, a word of Greek origin that was identified with a race of female warriors who lived in the Asian Sarmacia, beyond the Caucasus.
+The toponym "Amazonas" is derived from the Greek word Amazons, which is a denomination for the female warriors who lived in the Asian Sarmacia, beyond the Caucasus.

-The name was assigned to the state on June 2, 1856, in honor of the Amazon River, which was discovered by Francisco de Orellana in 1542.
-He also attributed the name to the river as a result of a legend about a female tribe that tenaciously resisted the Spanish conquerors that reminded him of the Greek legend.
+The Amazon River was discovered in 1542 by Francisco de Orellana, who attributed the name because a legend of a female tribe that tenaciously resisted the Spanish conquerors reminded him of the Greek legend.
+Therefore, on June 2nd, 1856, the name was assigned to the Venezuelan state of Amazonas.

-The Amazon River does not pass through the State, but a part of the territory is drained by the Amazon, through the Río Negro (Black River).
+The Amazon River does not pass through the state, but part of its territory is drained by the Amazon basin through the Río Negro ("Black River").